archbirdplus/text-tree-index/README.md

 * Begin at the root node
 * For each character until depth is reached
-    * offset the cursor by the char value
+    * offset the cursor by one of the matching char values
     * read the value in the node at the cursor
     * jump to value, to get to the next node
 * While the value is non-zero, follow the linked list (value, text_index)
+* TODO: look back at the text file and continue matching the pattern

-## Optimization (TODO?)
+## File Optimization Step (TODO?)
 * Copy the nodes into another file
 * Trace all linked lists and append them as compact arrays
 * Include the length of the array at the beginning

 # TODO:
 * Allow it to index streams
-* Pattern-matching
-* Allow queries to be longer or shorter than the tree structure
+* Allow patterns to be longer than the tree structure
 * Allow customizable tree depths
 * Allow the linked lists to be compacted
-* More optimizations, because it's only at 77kB/s (maybe cache the tree in RAM?)
+* Optimize initialization, because it's only at 77kB/s, unusable
+    * cache tree in RAM?
+    * async/concurrent I/O?
+    * larger blocks?